 My next choice of weight loss movie is Save The Last Dance.
 Obviously this is a completely different style of flick to Ong Bak.
 One’s about martial arts, the other’s about teenagers dancing.
 But they’re both inspiring.

-In Save The Last Dance, Sarah Johnson’s (Julia Stiles) life gets turned upside down when she moves to Chicago to live with her father after the her mother is fatally injured in a car accident.
-Out of sorts with her inner-city high school she struggles to adjust but finds a friend in Derek (Sean Patrick Thomas).
+In Save The Last Dance, Sarah Johnson’s (Julia Stiles) life gets turned upside down when she moves to Chicago to live with her father after her mother is fatally injured in a car accident.
+Out of sorts with her inner-city high school, she struggles to adjust but finds a friend in Derek (Sean Patrick Thomas).
 With Sarah being a ballerina and Derek a hip-hop dancer their mutual love of dance takes their relationship to a deeper level.

 Save the Last Dance makes it onto my list for its simple feel-good nature.
-Its beautiful dance scenes makes you want to shake your groove thang.
+Its beautiful dance scenes make you want to shake your groove thang.
 Thanks to its beautiful dance scenes this is definitely one of the best weight loss movies ever.

-Without limits is the inspiring story of famous 1970s runner Steve Prefontaine.
+Without Limits is the inspiring story of famous 1970s runner Steve Prefontaine.
 It tells Prefontaine’s story–his youth in Oregon, his training with legendary coach Bill Bowerman, his performance at the Munich Olympics of 1972, and his tragic death in a fatal car accident at age 24.

 It’s an oldie but goldie.. .